cvankir2/GenreClassification/README.md

 # 3. Contributions

 Camille:
-* a.
-Downloaded data from source and uploaded to Google Collab
+* Downloaded data from source and uploaded to Google Collab
-* b.
-Explored usage of CNN
+* Explored usage of CNN
-* c.
-Tested MLP with all features of the data ~ still in progress
+* Tested MLP with all features of the data ~ still in progress

 Christine:
-a.
-Curated balanced datasets of EchoNest audio features between different music genres
+* Curated balanced datasets of EchoNest audio features between different music genres
-b.
-Explored usage of MLP for binary genre classification and multi-genre classifications
+* Explored usage of MLP for binary genre classification and multi-genre classifications
-c.
-Expanded upon MLP from Practical 1 for binary classification of Rock/Electronic music data & quad-classification for Rock/Electronic/HipHop/Folk
+* Expanded upon MLP from Practical 1 for binary classification of Rock/Electronic music data & quad-classification for Rock/Electronic/HipHop/Folk

 Mia:
-a.
-Explored usage of RNN
+* Explored usage of RNN
-b.
-Created README file and report
+* Created README file and report